litoj/nerdcontrast.nvim/README.md

 # nerdcontrast.nvim

-A colorscheme with optimal contrast based on default light theme of NetBeans IDE
+A colourscheme with optimal contrast based on default light theme of NetBeans IDE

-choose between **Light** and **Dark**, but keep all colors the same
+choose between **Light** and **Dark**, but keep all colours the same

 ## Requirements